MoOx/eslint-config-i-am-meticulous/README.md

 [![Travis (Unix) Build Badge](https://img.shields.io/travis/MoOx/eslint-config-i-am-meticulous/master.svg?label=unix build)](https://travis-ci.org/MoOx/eslint-config-i-am-meticulous)

-_This config is fresh and will likely evolve (don't worry, semver is our friend)._
-**If you have any question about a rule or want to discuss about it, please open an issue.**
+If you have any question about a rule or want to discuss about it, please open an issue.

 ## Install